Gamabunta57/LangtonsAnt/README.md

 The server should answer you a "Success" (with status 200) if everything is ok or "Fail" (with status 500) if something was wrong.

+Then you can check the result on your user folder in the file `langton_ant_grid_result.txt`.

 # My choices

 ## The language